Family Health Insurance in Germany: GKV or PKV? (2026 Math)

 Year one:

 The family-coverage decision is rarely about minimising this month's bill.
-It's about which mechanism survives the next decade: adding a child, losing a job, returning to work part-time, the second pregnancy.
+It is about which mechanism survives the next decade: adding a child, losing a job, returning to work part-time, the second pregnancy.

 For most expat families with one earner and children, GKV's Familienversicherung structure makes it the durable answer.
 The €1,226/month maximum contribution (Höchstbeitrag) (with-kids rate, of which an employee pays half) holds steady whether you have one child or four, and the family-coverage rule is enshrined in law.
 PKV's family math improves at the dual-earner-above-JAEG end of the spectrum and at the civil-servant end (where Beihilfe handles 80 % of children's costs), and it makes the most sense when health profiles allow comfortable underwriting.

-If you'd like the actual math for your family's situation, including how the Mutterschutz timing, Kindernachversicherung deadline, and parent-split rule apply to you, book a consultation.
+These pieces interlock differently depending on marital status, income split, whether you plan more children, and how long you stay in Germany.
+If you would like the actual math for your family's situation, including how the Mutterschutz timing, Kindernachversicherung deadline, and parent-split rule apply to you, book a consultation.